kenlowrie/smd/docs/section/divs-doc.md

 @@[section.wc_open_inline] Here is some content. [section.wc_open_inline] Here is different content. [section.wc_open_inline] And here's the last nested content. [section.wc_close_inline] But here is some additional written after closing the innermost div. [section.wc_close_inline] And some final content just before closing the outmost div... [section.wc_close_inline]

 In this final example on nesting, we are using the raw attributes again, just writing the content on separate lines.
 This behaves exactly like the first version above, just perhaps a bit more readable since you don't need the [smdraw.b] tags.

-also, should we rename everything to _DIVNAME_div, _DIVNAME_p, etc.?
-That seems smarter, things will sort together...

 [section.wc_open]
     Here is some content.<br/>